How should investors view Infinity Pharmaceuticals Inc. (INFI)?

-The share price of Infinity Pharmaceuticals Inc. (NASDAQ:INFI) rose to $0.57 per share on Tuesday from $0.56.
-While Infinity Pharmaceuticals Inc. has overperformed by 2.70%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, INFI fell by -74.67%, with highs and lows ranging from $2.41 to $0.44, whereas the simple moving average fell by -37.24% in the last 200 days.
+The share price of Infinity Pharmaceuticals Inc. (NASDAQ:INFI) fell to $0.63 per share on Monday from $0.64.
+While Infinity Pharmaceuticals Inc. has underperformed by -2.99%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, INFI fell by -60.42%, with highs and lows ranging from $1.76 to $0.44, whereas the simple moving average fell by -30.47% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?